 If you’ve ever wondered how a dairy farm works, Maleny Dairy offers guided tours.
 Or if cheese is more your thing, you could visit Maleny Cheese.
 Unfortunately, they’re still closed after an arson attack last year but hope to reopen this July (check the website before going).

 Download the Blackall Range tourist drive map, which includes tons of accommodation options and restaurants, including all the wedding services you could want (after all, the Blackall Ranges are a popular wedding destination).

 More ideas on what to do on the Sunshine Coast

 Another great option for doing a scenic drive on the Sunshine Coast is the Glass House Mountains tourist drive with some pretty cool views of the volcanic outcrops that are the Glass House Mountains.
 The official drive isn’t that much to shout about but I’ve written up a little loop tour you could do.

-If you’re after some close-up coastal views, check out my guide to 11 Sunshine Coast Lookouts that offer beach views.
-Or hike the Coastal Track in Noosa National Park, it’s one of the most stunning spots on the Sunshine Coast.
+If you’re after some close-up coastal views, check out my guide to 11 Sunshine Coast Lookouts that offer beach views or why not go on a short walk.
+Or hike the longer Coastal Track in Noosa National Park, it’s one of the most stunning spots on the Sunshine Coast.